Nuku Hiva: Nuku Hiva Campaign

 In the end, the Americans and their Te I'i and Happah allies had won at severe cost to the enemy, who sued for peace soon after.
 The next few months were peaceful until May 1814.
-The War of 1812 between the United States and the United Kingdom was in its third year and most of the American fleet was captured British privateers.
+The War of 1812 between the United States and the United Kingdom was in its third year and most of the American fleet were captured British privateers.
 At least six British prisoners were at Nuku Hiva during the American operations against the natives, not including a number who volunteered to fight for Captain Porter.

 In December 1813, Porter left Nuku Hiva to continue raiding British whalers.
 He left behind only nineteen navy sailors and six prisoners under two midshipmen and United States Marine Corps Lieutenant John M. Gamble.
-On May 7, 1814, a group of the British sailors mutinied, released the six prisoners, and attacked the fort.
+On 7 May 1814, a group of the British sailors mutinied, released the six prisoners, and attacked the fort.
 Gamble was wounded in the foot and taken captive with his remaining men on the converted whaler Seringapatam, though the Americans were set adrift later that day.

 Another version, told in the book "The Washington Islands" and given by the head archeologist of French Polynesia, is that Porter and his fleet of three ships (including two captured British ships) came to Taioha'e and made a prison there.
 Porter sent some of his cannons overland, and took three days to get to Taipivai.
 He also then had his ships go into Taipivai harbor.

 Porter called it a great victory even though the villagers simply left; the chief thought Porter was insane.
 Porter went back to Taioha'e where he had a prison set up for the British sailors.
-Porter's men became lax because they were more interested in the village women, enabling the British sailors to break out and make the Americans prisoners.
+Porter's men became lax because they were more interested in the village women, enabling the British sailors to break out and make the Americans their prisoners.
 Soon, the British in turn became lax, and the Americans broke out of the prison and made the British prisoners.
 The chief had had enough of this behavior and told Porter to get out.
-Porter left.
+Porter complied with this demand and left.